 Few candidates for these jobs receive a degree specific to the field of arbitration, mediation, or conflict resolution.
 Rather, many positions require an educational degree appropriate to the applicant’s field of expertise, and a bachelor’s degree is often sufficient.
 Many other positions, however, require applicants to have a law degree, a master’s in business administration, or some other advanced degree.

 Work Experience in a Related Occupation

-Arbitrators, mediators, and conciliators are usually lawyers, retired judges, or business professionals with expertise in a particular field, such as construction or insurance.
+Arbitrators, mediators, and conciliators are usually lawyers, retired judges, or business professionals with expertise in a particular field, such as construction, finance, or insurance.
 They need to have knowledge of that industry and be able to relate well to people from different cultures and backgrounds.

-Some states require mediators to work under the supervision of an experienced mediator for a certain amount of cases before becoming qualified.
+Mediators typically work under the supervision of an experienced mediator for a certain number of cases before working independently.

 Training for arbitrators, mediators, and conciliators is available through independent mediation programs, national and local mediation membership organizations, and postsecondary schools.
 Training is also available by volunteering at a community mediation center.

 Licenses, Certifications, and Registrations

-There is national license for arbitrators, mediators, and conciliators.
-State requirements vary widely.
-Some states require licenses appropriate to applicant’s field of expertise.
+Some states require licenses appropriate to the applicant’s field of expertise.
 For example, some courts may require applicants to be licensed attorneys or certified public accountants.

 Arbitrators, mediators, and conciliators typically have an interest in the Helping and Persuading interest areas, according to the Holland Code framework.
 The Helping interest area indicates a focus on assisting, serving, counseling, or teaching other people.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.